-Options for the implementation of these issues will be discussed and endorsed at the same meeting in which the Beach Management Plan is adopted; however, endorsement of a preferred management approach for each activity is required now in order for implementation options to be developed.
+Options for the implementation of these issues will be required to be presented to a future Council meeting; however, endorsement of a preferred management approach for each activity is required now in order for implementation options to be developed.

 The options for each of these issues are articulated below for Council's consideration.